-The 1963 General Plan, as amended, designates most of the plan area as Agriculture and a small portion as Residential Reserve.
+The 1963 Area General Plan, as amended, designates the plan area as Agricultural.
 The Open Space Plan depicts this area as Urban Expansion.
-The Water and Liquid Waste Management Plan shows the properties as not being within an area appropriate for future expansion of community services.
+The Water and Liquid Waste Management Element shows the properties as not being within an area appropriate for future expansion of community services.
 The area is within Visalia's Urban Area Boundary.